pmean/build-website/text/05/OrdinalData.md

 to each interval and assign a reasonably large value (say 150 thousand or 200 thousand) to the last interval.

-There isn\'t any real consensus, so you can probably find a justification for just about any type of approach in the list of readings offered below.
-I have no problem with averaging ordinal data, because I haven\'t seen that many situations where using something more complex has resulted in a substantively different conclusion.
+There isn't any real consensus, so you can probably find a justification for just about any type of approach in the list of readings offered below.
+I have no problem with averaging ordinal data, because I haven't seen that many situations where using something more complex has resulted in a substantively different conclusion.

 **Further reading**